chrislewisdev/prettyplan-cli/readme.md

 ## Installation

-Coming soon - I need to set up some GitHub releases.
+Head on over to the [Releases page](https://github.com/chrislewisdev/prettyplan-cli/releases) and download the latest release executable for your platform.
+Place the executable somewhere your command line will be able to find it (i.e. your PATH), and you should be good to go!

+(Note: the Linux/MacOS versions have not yet been tested.
+Feedback on these versions will be much appreciated!)

 ## Usage

 Simply run `prettyplan` instead of `terraform plan` inside a Terraform project.
-Prettyplan will capture the output and format it into `prettyplan.html` in the same folder.
+Prettyplan will capture the output and write your prettified report into a `prettyplan.html` file in the same folder.

 ## Building from source